A library-friendly program with generous trigger policies

 Partnership with GOBI Library Solutions

-Starting in August 2020, libraries can manage JSTOR DDA through GOBI and use its workflow services to prevent duplication and content gaps across vendors and formats.
+Libraries can manage JSTOR DDA through GOBI and use its workflow services to prevent duplication and content gaps across vendors and formats.
 GOBI’s multi-vendor service cascades the DDA option based on the library’s preferences.
 Libraries can choose between GOBI’s MARC records or JSTOR’s free records delivered by OCLC.

 There is no upfront deposit required for JSTOR DDA through GOBI; rather, the library will be invoiced for titles that are triggered through usage.
 Tiered savings are available to each library and consortium.